sahinof/sahinof-web/README.md

 <h1 align="center">
-  My Personal Website
+  Hi!
 </h1>

+This webpage is built using the [Julia starter template](https://github.com/niklasmtj/gatsby-starter-julia) for GatsbyJS.
 [GatsbyJS](https://www.gatsbyjs.org/) is a free and open source static website builder build on React.
-This webpage is built using the [Julia starter template](https://github.com/niklasmtj/gatsby-starter-julia).